olooney/oranlooney.com/content/post/gpt-cnn.md

 However, this does not explain why there's no charge per token for the text found in an image.

-Interestingly enough, this seems to suggest its actually *more efficient* to send text as images:A $512 \times 512$ image with a small but readable font can easily fit 400-500 tokens worth of text, yet you're only charged for 170 input tokens plus the 85 for the master thumbnail for a grand total of 255 tokens - far less than the number of words on the image.
+Interestingly enough, this seems to suggest its actually *more efficient* to send text as images:A `512x512` image with a small but readable font can easily fit 400-500 tokens worth of text, yet you're only charged for 170 input tokens plus the 85 for the master thumbnail for a grand total of 255 tokens - far less than the number of words on the image.

 This theory explains why there is additional latency when processing images.
-The CNN would be essentially instaneous, but OCR takes a bit of time.BTW, and I'm not saying this proves anything, but the Python environment used by the OpenAI code interpreter has pytesseract installed.
+The CNN would be essentially instantaneous, but OCR takes a bit of time.
+BTW (and I'm not saying this proves anything) but the Python environment used by the OpenAI code interpreter has pytesseract installed.
 You can literally just ask it to run pytesseract on any image you've uploaded if you want to get a second opinion.

 Conclusion
 ----------

-Well, we've made a lot of speculitive hay out of what is essentially only one morsel of hard fact: that OpenAI used the magic number 170.
+Well, we've made a lot of speculative hay out of what is essentially only one morsel of hard fact: that OpenAI used the magic number 170.

 However, there does seem to be a complete plausible approach, very much in line